If SEL in Schools is a Product, Then it Needs a Technology and Marketing Upgrade.

 A research study by Rand Corporation revealed that the use of SEL programs became more widely in school organizations after the reopening of schools post Covid closures.

 A 2021 study by McGraw Hill revealed that educators (84%) and parents (62%) hold a common view that students’ SEL can help them deal with the emotional distress exacerbated by Covid-19.

-The inability of students to handle their overwhelming emotions and make inappropriate decisions at that time call for the urgent need of SEL programs.
+The inability of students to handle their overwhelming emotions and subsequently making inappropriate decisions at that time, call for the urgent need of SEL programs.